 Zwipe Access is a contactless card with full on-card fingerprint scanning and matching functionality.
 Zwipe is more secure, easier and faster than other available ID and authentication solutions on the market today, and it allows unique customer adaptions through multi-application functionality.

-The fingerprint data is captured by the on-card fingerprint scanner and is thereafter encrypted and stored only inside the card.
+The fingerprint data is captured by the on-card fingerprint scanner and is thereafter stored only inside the card.
 All fingerprint related processes and matching is done on the card, and no exchange of data is conducted with external systems.
 When a positive match has occurred, Zwipe Access will activate encrypted communication with the lock or reader, In the same way as regular contactless cards.